Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Lists (- and N.)
 Precede each item in a bulleted list with a hyphen and in an ordered (numbered) list with "N.", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).
 Be sure to follow the hyphen or "N." with a space.
 For example:

 - First item

 - Second item

-Note that even if you don't add a blank line between items in Markdown, there will be blank space between them on the web page.
+> **Note:** If you don't add a blank line between items in Markdown, you won't see any blank space between the items in GitHub's preview but there _will_ be blank space between them on the web page.

 Here's a numbered list: